This event is only for N8 researchers. Please use your University emails to sign up to ensure eligibility for this event.

 Cost: Free

-The one-day symposium will features keynote talks, position papers and discussion from researchers and practitioners across disciplines Bringing together expertise from across the humanities and machine learning, topics of discussion include:
+The one-day symposium will feature keynote talks, position papers, and discussion from researchers and practitioners across disciplines.
+Bringing together expertise from across the humanities and machine learning, topics of discussion include:

 - The current and future capabilities of AI to create and imitate human modes of creative expression